magao-x/handbook/observers/usepolicy.rst

 Laboratory Experiments
 ============================
 MagAO-X is often set up in the eXtreme Wavefront Control Laboratory (XWCL) at Steward Observatory, where it is available for conducting experiments and demonstrations.
+It is also often available at LCO when not on the telesscope for remote operations.
 We welcome such efforts, and will work to support them.
 This includes providing remote access to the instrument when appropriate.
 Please contact Jared Males (jrmales@arizona.edu) to discuss.

 Publications based on lab experiments will folow the same co-author agreement described in Collaborations above.